itisalbin/the-useless-web/README.md

 # The Useless Web

 A school project about creating a 'useless' web page in javascript.
-This is my first try with the html5 canvas object.
+This was my first try with the html5 canvas object.

 [Link to page](http://albinsuselessweb.netlify.com)